CCprofiler/SECexplorer/README.md

 Currently this web server only serves the `index.html` file plus the referenced static java script and css files.

-The clients  javascript code requests the functions from the `R` pacakge `SECprofiler` by accessing the backend server who offers a web service on the URL `http://127.0.0.1:8020/app`.
+The clients  javascript code requests the functions from the `R` pacakge `CCprofiler` by accessing the backend server who offers a web service on the URL `http://127.0.0.1:8020/app`.

 This backend Python server is implemented with `flask`.
 Apache listens on port 8020 and forwards requests to the `app.wsgi` script using the apache module `mod_wsgi`.